Kanchenjunga Trek

 Note

 The above itinerary is a guideline.
-If you're not satisfied or have an alternative plan please feel free to discuss it with us.
+If you're not satisfied or have an alternative plan please feel free to discuss it with us (We provide city tours on request).

 What's Included